jasonsbarr/introduction-to-python/README.md

     - Watch: [6.00 Lecture 6: Recursion](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00sc-introduction-to-computer-science-and-programming-spring-2011/unit-1/lecture-6-recursion/)
     - Watch: [CS 61A (2018) Lecture 7: Recursion](https://www.youtube.com/watch?v=1zF75dYpCHo&list=PL6BsET-8jgYXF2TzAQRQeaZwhp-9DfE1r&vq=hd1080), videos 2 - 7
     - Do: CS 61A Hog project
-    - Do: CS 61A Rachel's Recursion Guide
-    - Do: CS 61A Aaron's Beginner-Friendly Guide to Recursion
-    - Do: CS 61A Albert's Recursion Problems
     - Do: CS 61A Disc.
 02
 10. Tree recursion
     - Read: DeNero, ch.
 1.7.4 - 1.7.5
     - Watch: [CS 61A (2018) Lecture 8: Tree recursion](https://www.youtube.com/watch?v=VYYkJ1OLXBw&list=PL6BsET-8jgYWRZL52UCDPQeuarzmd58Xo&index=2), videos 2 - 5
     - Do: 6.00 Problem set 1, problems 1 - 3 (will do problem 4 later)
     - Do: CS 61A HW 03
-    - Do: CS 61A HKN Spring 2018 Slides: Recursion
-    - Do: CS 61A Karina & Dennis' Trees + Recursion Slides
-    - Do: CS 61A past exam questions on recursion
     - Do: CS 61A Lab 03
     - Do: CS 61A Guerrilla 01: Python Lists, Recursion, Tree Recursion
     - Do: CS 61A CSM 00: Midterm 1 review